 Do I have to do every class every day on the Hardcore calendar?

 This is, perhaps, the most common question in the HCOTF Facebook group: do I have to do every class every day on the Hardcore calendar.
-The answer is of course not.
-As the Peloton instructors like to say, “You do you.”
+The answer is, of course, no. As the Peloton instructors like to say, “You do you.”

 For example, when I first started doing the classes, I wasn’t strong enough to do all of the classes.
 Some days you’ll be doing the 10-minute core class, then a 10-minute class on a certain part of your body (let’s say lower body), and then another 20-minute class on that same area.
 For me, the 10-minute class for my core plus the 10-minute class on the certain area of the body was enough.